vijethx/100-days-of-code/LOG.md

 Completed Fundamentals of Linux CLI.
 Today was all about `nano` and Shell Scripting.
 Discovered `top` and `htop`, and I learnt how to kill a process in Linux.

 (deleted vscode to set it up properly, so writing this in nano lol)

+### Day 4: March 14, 2024

+Yet another slow day.
+Didn't get to do much.
+Spent some time setting up & (slightly) customizing vscode.
+Will spend the rest of the day going through my prev notes.